Winter Terrorland: Tower of Terror Snow!

 Tower of Terror FastPass

-All four Tower of Terror attractions offer FastPass, Disney’s popular “virtual queuing” system that allows guests to grab a pass and skip the long standby line by returning at a later time.
-The old ticket-based Fast Pass system is being phased out at the time of this writing (2013) in favor of Disney’s new all-digital FastPass+ system.
+Back in the day, all four Tower of Terror attractions offered FastPass, Disney’s popular “virtual queuing” system that allowed guests to grab a pass and skip the long standby line by returning at a later time.

-The FastPass tickets look something like this, depending on which park you get ’em at:
+The FastPass tickets looked something like this, depending on which park you get ’em at:

 hollywood_studios_fast_passes_tot